gdevic/A-Z80/readme.txt

 The first time you open any ModelSim session by opening a *.mpf file, you need to create a library:
 ModelSim> vlib work
-After that you can compile all modules/project sources (Compile->Compile All) and run a simulation.
+After that, you can compile sources (Compile->Compile All) and run a simulation through one of defined configurations.

 If you get a message "Unable to compile", you forgot to run 'modelsim_setup.py'.
-Exit ModelSim; git revert its changes to ".mpf" file (since it has already rewritten it using absolute paths); delete "work" folder, run 'modelsim_setup.py' and restart.
+Exit ModelSim; git revert its changes to ".mpf" file (since it has been rewritten using absolute paths); delete "work" folder, run 'modelsim_setup.py' and restart.
-You will have to recreate library ('vlib work') and recompile.
+You will have to recreate the library ('vlib work') and recompile.

 Each project also contains a set of predefined waveform scripts that you can load before running a simulation of a particular module or a test: